Midi Nation is supported by our great readers. We might get a commission if you buy gear through a link on this page [at no additional cost to you].

 Any review of the TH-03 has to keep this fact in mind.
 You can't really complain about its unbalanced sound without factoring in the nearly throwaway price it is sold for.

 It's not all negative (apart from the price).
 The noise isolation is good and the well-padded headband is comfortable to wear.
 The ear cups swivel away for one-ear monitoring.

 The build quality isn't exactly great.
 The plastic looks and feels cheap.
 But at this price point, you can't really complain.

 If you're reading this article, you likely have at least some understanding of studio headphones.
 Since you're searching for studio headphones, I also assume that you're interested in music production.
 Or barring that, at least a more authentic listening experience.

 Having said that, there is still an incredible amount of confusion and misinformation online about studio headphones.
 What makes a pair of headphones “studio” grade is up for debate, but there are clearly some distinguishing features shared across all such headphones.

 Below, I'll help you understand these distinguishing features and how to factor them into your purchase decisions.
-For a more detailed guide, refer to this section here.

 Consumer vs Studio Headphones